woadey/woadey.github.io/content/posts/tier1.md

 This will give us the following output:
 ![gobuster](/img/tier1/gobuster.png)

-After looking at these subdirectories, nothing glaring stood out.Perhaps we can pivot back to the login page and try `SQL Injection`.
+After looking at these subdirectories, nothing glaringly stood out.
+Perhaps we can pivot back to the login page and try `SQL Injection`.

 ### SQL
 `SQL` (Structured Query Language) is a programming language used in order to store, manipulate, or retrive data in databases. `SQL Injection` (sqli) is a technique used to inject SQL commands via the front end to leak information from the database.